satorres3/teste/ARCHITECTURE.md

 # Architecture

-The Chatbot Hub is a modular, cloud-native application for AI-powered workspaces, built with React (frontend), FastAPI (backend), and Azure services.
+The Chatbot Hub is a modular, cloud-native application for AI-powered workspaces, built with React (frontend), FastAPI (backend, future), and Azure services.
 It supports multiple LLMs, RAG for knowledge bases, and integrations with Microsoft Graph.

 ## System Overview

-The system consists of a React frontend (Vite for dev/build), a FastAPI backend, and Azure services for storage, database, and search.
+The system consists of a React frontend (Vite for dev/build), a FastAPI backend (to be added), and Azure services for storage, database, and search.
 The frontend communicates with the backend via REST API (Bearer token) and SSE for real-time chat updates.
 The backend handles AI logic (LangChain), knowledge ingestion, and external integrations.

 ## Architecture Diagram